LLNL/quandary/Readme.md

     - git checkout solveadjointwithxbraid
     - make braid
 * Install Petsc (see Petsc manual for installation guide).
 Set the `PETSC_DIR` and `PETSC_ARCH` variables.
+* To install HiOp, run in clean 'build' directory:
+    > cmake ..
+    > make
+    > make test
+    > make install
-* In the main directory of this project, adapt the beginning of the Makefile to set the path to the XBraid and Petsc locations.
+* In the main directory of this project, adapt the beginning of the Makefile to set the path to the XBraid, Petsc, and HiOp locations.
 * Type `make cleanup` to clean the build directory.
-* Type `make main` to build the code.
+* Type `make -j main` to build the code.

 ## Running
 The code builds into the executable `./main`.
 It takes one argument being the name of the config file.
-A template for a config file listing all options is in 'config.cfg'.
-For serial time-stepping, use `maxlevels=1`, which executes XBraid on one time-grid level, which is equivalent to serial time-stepping.
+A template for a config file listing all options is in 'config_template.cfg'.